awsdocs/amazon-connect-admin-guide/doc_source/tasks.md

 + [Agent interaction time](historical-metrics-definitions.md#agent-interaction-time-historical)
 + [Average agent interaction time](historical-metrics-definitions.md#average-agent-interaction-time-historical)
 + [Average customer hold time](historical-metrics-definitions.md#average-customer-hold-time-historical)

+### Manage tasks to custom service levels \(SL\)<a name="tasks-custom-sl"></a>

+While voice and chats may have short service level times based on seconds or minutes, you may have some tasks with service levels that are hours or days\.
+You can create custom service level durations that are appropriate to each of your channels\.
+For more information, see [real\-time custom service levels](real-time-metrics-definitions.md#custom-service-level-real-time) and [historical custom service levels](historical-metrics-definitions.md#custom-service-level-historical)\.

 ## When do tasks end?<a name="when-do-tasks-end"></a>